Zancleidae: Defining characteristics

 Zancleidae is a family of hydrozoans from the order Anthoathecata.
-Hydrozoans are a class from the phylum Cnidarian, which include jellyfish, sea anemones, and other invertebrates.
+Hydrozoans are a class from the phylum Cnidaria, which include jellyfish, sea anemones, and other invertebrates.
 Cnidarians are defined by their two distinct tissue layers and radial symmetry.
 These characteristics distinguish them from invertebrates of the clade bilateria, which possess bilateral symmetry in their adult or larval forms.
 Hydrozoans can be colonial or solitary organisms and are often very small on their own.
 Zancleidae polyps are arranged in colonies and range from 700-750 um in their medusa stage.
 Currently, there are three main genera described as, Zanclea Gegenbaur, Halocoryne Hadzi, and Zanclella Boero & Hewitt.
 Within these three genera, there are around 42 accepted species.
 Zancleids have a complicated taxonomic history, and new species are discovered fairly often due to a better understanding of the range of variation between organisms of this family.

 Anatomy and morphology

 Zancleidae are colonial organisms that live in symbiosis with other benthic invertebrates.
 They are most commonly seen in association with cheilostomata bryozoa.
 Other species display a preference toward different organisms, such as bivalves, corals, and algae.
 Some scientists believe that they serve as protection for their choice host organism, but others argue that their relationship can be parasitic.
 The colonies of zancleids are separated into small polyps, which arise from asexual reproduction.
 Most species only have monomorphic polyps, designed for protection and feeding, but some other species have both gastrozooids and dactylozooids, which specialize in different roles.
 Zancleidae attaches to the surface of their host by a thin root-like structure called a hydrorhiza.
 These organisms are stolons and are often found embedded into the skeleton of whatever organism they prefer to live with.
 The polyps have a white-ish clear coloring and appear orange in some parts.
 Just like all cnidaria, their tentacles are lined with cnidophores, that house harpoon-like stinging cells called nematocysts.
 These tentacles are used as a defense for both themselves and their host.
 All of the species experience polyp and medusa stages, which vary in length depending on the species and other external factors.
 Gastrozooids are responsible for producing and releasing the medusa buds.
 The medusae are spherical and sometimes appear greenish.
 These miniature jellyfish-like organisms can have either zero, two, or four tentacles depending on the species.
 It is theorized that their number of tentacles can be tied to their relationship with their host organism.
 During the medusa stage, the zancleids feed on small organisms in their proximity, and eggs are released into the water column.
 These eggs will then be fertilized and will help to facilitate the growth of new colonies.